 Any time your child is partaking in a fast-moving activity where they could hurt their head, they should wear a helmet.
 Although no helmets can prevent concussions entirely, they reduce your child’s risk of a concussion greatly if your little one happens to fall and hit their head.

-Kids and toddlers should wear helmets when they are riding a bike (including ), a scooter or a skateboard.
+Kids and toddlers should wear helmets when they are riding a bike (including balance bikes), a scooter or a skateboard.
 Lots of doctors now recommend that kids wear helmets while sledding, and of course children should wear helmets while horseback riding or playing contact sports like hockey or football.

 Although toddlers and babies are much less likely to be participating in risky activities, it’s still important that they wear helmets.
 Toddlers will need a helmet when they’re playing on a bike, balance bike, or scooter.